JesMarroquin/ReactMentorship/README.md

 (@mui/material @emotion/react @emotion/styled @mui/icons-material)

 ACT 3:
+In your App.tsx show this user data:
-Create a React Component named UserProfile and set it in your App.tsx Use this object for user data:
+Use this object for user data:

 const userProfile = {